Quitting your job to travel the world is a dream… Read More →

-For most parents, fall means back to school.
-For Walt Disney World, it means unique festivals, fewer crowds and offseason prices.
+This time of year at Walt Disney World means unique festivals, fewer crowds and offseason prices.

-H&B: Besides slower crowds and shorter lines, why is autumn a great time to visit?
+H&B: Besides lower crowds and shorter lines, why is autumn a great time to visit?

 Paris: I adore visiting Walt Disney World Resort in the fall for several reasons.
 For starters, the weather is divine.
 Plus, many schools around the country are back in session, so a long weekend escape to Florida is our family’s ticket to lower crowds and a great value.

 Seasonal magic is frighteningly festive at Mickey’s Not So Scary Halloween Party (select dates Aug.
-25-Nov.
-1).
+17-Oct.
+31).
 This party allows guests to experience Magic Kingdom in a whole new way when the park shuts down to regular visitors and is only open for ticketed guests.
-Trick or Treat within the park, meet “rare” characters like Sandy Claws and the Seven Dwarfs, and feast on Halloween Treats while relishing the lower volume lines for attractions.
-Don’t forget your Halloween costume, as this is one of the rare occasions even adults will be admitted in full costume!
-My favorite part of this party is the Happy Hallowishes Fireworks show, which features its own spooky projection show and a fireworks blowout that will surround you in the magic.
+Trick or Treat within the park, meet “rare” characters like Sandy Claws and the Seven Dwarfs, and feast on Halloween Treats .
+Don’t forget your Halloween costume, as this is one of the few occasions adults will be admitted in full costume.
+My favorite part of this party is the Happy Hallowishes Fireworks show, which features its own spooky projection show and a fireworks blowout.

 Another popular fall attraction is Epcot’s International Food & Wine Festival (Aug.
-25-Nov.
-13).
-Guests can taste and sip their way around the World Showcase, experiencing artistic flavors and small plates, as well as partaking in tasting dinners, tours and more.
-This is a fantastic festival.
+30-Nov.
+12).
+Guests can taste and sip their way around the World Showcase, experiencing artistic flavors and small plates, as well as partaking in tasting menus, tours and more.

 H&B: How does Disney make the experience for parents of preschoolers seamless?

 Paris: As a parent of two young children, Walt Disney World Resort is my go-to vacation destination.
 Yes, I am a self-proclaimed “Dis-nerd,” but Disney offers parents so many tools to make vacations easier.
-For instance, high chairs are stocked in every eatery, complimentary bed rails and cribs are in each resort, you can find ample kid’s menus, and the family-friendly atmosphere really packs a punch.
-So many offerings can be found in the Parents’ Guide.
+For instance, high chairs are stocked in every eatery, complimentary bed rails and cribs are in each resort, there are safe and engaging child care options and ample kid’s menus.

 The Baby Care Centers are fantastic for all children under 5, since they provide quiet places to rest, change diapers, nurse, feed, or stock up on supplies like diapers, pullups, bibs and even baby food.
 I’ve stopped for wipes and some toddler-friendly snacks.
 Disney also has a wide array of preschool friendly offerings with over 80 attractions suitable for the preschool group.